Ax0l0ti/1st-year/CS Notes/Semester 1/Architecture CM12002/Architecture.md

 	- How can they be overcome?

 ###### Von Neumann Bottleneck
 The speed at which data and instructions can be retrieved from memory becomes a limit on which the speed of the processor can operate.
-The shared bus between the program memory and data memory leads to the Von Neumann bottleneck beacause program memory and data memory can not be accessed at the same time.
+The shared bus between the program memory and data memory leads to the Von Neumann bottleneck because program memory and data memory can not be accessed at the same time.

-Solutions:
+**Solutions**:
 	- Alternative architectures
 	- Minimise use of main memory
 		- Caching,
 		- Internal registers

 ### The Harvard Architecture
-The main idea behind harvard architecture to store data and instruction separately.
+The main idea behind Harvard architecture to store data and instruction separately.
 This means that the CPU can access instructions and data simultaneously.
 ![[Data movement of CPU.png| 300]]

 The Harvard architecture is useful: